accelazh/accelazh.github.io/staging/2022-04-06-Summary-on-Software-Architecture-Design.md

   * __Size granularity__.
 How big is the data unit selected for GC/compaction?
 It can be an individual chunk, a group of chunks, or compact with all chunks in a LSM-tree sorted run or level.
 A chunk can either be configured small or large.
 Essentially, enforcing sort order on a wider range implies correspondingly larger compaction granularity, which benefits reads but is more costly to maintain.
 A large granularity costs less tracking metadata but incurs more rewrite on unnecessary data.

   * __Selecting candidates__.
 Which chunk to GC/compact with which other chunks.
 A GC/compaction run is more efficient if it removes the most stale values, or when chunks having more possible overlapping.
-A new chunk can also push off to accumulate more stale values.
+A new chunk can also be pushed off to accumulate more stale values.
 Proper indexing and statistics tracking can be spent here.
-Selecting best candidates optimize GC/compaction.
+Selecting best candidates optimizes GC/compaction.

   * __When to trigger__.
 When to start run GC/compaction?
 It can be when storage space is filled up, certain LSM-tree level reached max size, a chunk accumulated enough old stale keys, periodical timer triggered, recent read/write cost reached alarm or stalled due to pending work, or user traffic is low enough.
 They target to proactively maintain system properties while minimally impact user activity.